Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will partner with the University of California San Francisco (UCSF) Center for Health Equity to create a survey and revise the MIHA sampling plan as needed to ensure representative data at the state, regional and county levels.
+• CDPH/MCAH will continue to partner with the University of California San Francisco Center for Health Equity (UCSF/CHE) to refine the MIHA questionnaire with new topics of interest and revise the MIHA sampling plan, as needed, to ensure representative data at the state, regional, and county levels.

-• CDPH/MCAH will partner with the UCSF Center for Health Equity to conduct analyses of CDPH/MCAH priority topics, develop surveillance products, design and implement scientific research studies.
+• CDPH/MCAH will lead analyses of CDPH/MCAH priority topics, develop surveillance products, and design and implement scientific research studies.

-• CDPH/MCAH will lead the dissemination of findings in a variety of MIHA data products.
+• CDPH/MCAH will lead the dissemination of findings in a variety of MIHA data products, including web-based data dashboards.

 Women/Maternal Objective 4 | Strategy 3